 designed and developed by Barrett Firearms Manufacturing company.

 This company was

 founded by Ronnie Barrett.
 This weapon is

-than 30 countries.
+nearly 60 countries.
+As of 2017 this weapon is still in production.
 In some countries this anti-material rifle is

 used as a long-range anti-personnel sniper weapon.